Procurement management saves owner’s time and money.

 Let’s consider one more case study.

-The customer was now burdened with high cost for support and replacement parts for the life of the PBX switch.
-This resulted in unreasonably high total cost of ownership (TCO).
+The customer was now burdened with high-cost support and replacement parts for the life of the PBX switch.
+This resulted in an unreasonably high total cost of ownership (TCO).

 Hiring a professional to plan & design technology systems (with construction drawings), then manage the implementation process is a good business decision when you consider:

-1) How fast technology changes – An expert can help plan for the best value engineered technology systems to meet the owner’s objectives
+- How fast technology changes – An expert can help plan for the best value-engineered technology systems to meet the owner’s objectives

-2) Each of these systems have initial and ongoing costs relevant to evaluating RFQ responses – A knowledgeable consultant will help determine the best provider based on TCO.
+- Each of these systems has initial and ongoing costs relevant to evaluating RFQ responses.
+A knowledgeable consultant will help determine the best provider based on TCO.

 Simply stated, procurement management saves the owner money.